The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Related Work

 \subsection{RL-Reflection and Self-Correction}

-The capability for self-correction has evolved from prompt engineering to learned intrinsic behaviors.
-While \cite{wei2022chain} and \cite{feng2023revealingmysterychainthought} established the computational necessity of intermediate reasoning steps, critical surveys by \cite{kamoi2024critical} and \cite{huang2024llm} revealed that "intrinsic self-correction" in SFT models is often illusory or dependent on Oracle feedback.
-Recent advances have moved toward instilling genuine verification via Reinforcement Learning. \cite{kumar2024score} (SCoRe) identified the distribution mismatch in SFT-based correction—training on others' mistakes versus correcting one's own—and proposed multi-turn RL on self-generated traces as the solution.
-This trajectory has culminated in frameworks like Self-Rewarding Correction \citep{xiong2025selfrewardingcorrectionmathematicalreasoning} and Policy as Generative Verifier (PAG) \citep{jiang2025pagmultiturnreinforcedllm}, which unify the "Solver" and "Critic" into a single policy.
-Most relevant to our work, \cite{zhao2025boostingllmreasoningspontaneous} and \cite{ma2025s2rteachingllmsselfverify} explicitly break down policies into `generating answer' and `verification', demonstrating RL with explicit breakdown policies can yield higher performance in mathematical reasoning tasks.
-Notably, we focus on the `implicit breakdown of policy functions' in this paper which drives the `emergent self-reflection' ability in Deepseek-R1 like thinking models.
+Self-correction capabilities have evolved from prompt engineering to learned behaviors.
+While \cite{wei2022chain} and \cite{feng2023revealingmysterychainthought} established the computational necessity of intermediate reasoning steps, critical surveys by \cite{kamoi2024critical} and \cite{huang2024llm} revealed that "intrinsic self-correction" in SFT models is often illusory or Oracle-dependent. \cite{kumar2024score} (SCoRe) identified SFT's distribution mismatch (training on others' mistakes versus correcting one's own) and proposed multi-turn RL on self-generated traces.
+Subsequent frameworks including Self-Rewarding Correction \citep{xiong2025selfrewardingcorrectionmathematicalreasoning} and PAG \citep{jiang2025pagmultiturnreinforcedllm} unify solver and critic into a single policy.
+Most relevant, \cite{zhao2025boostingllmreasoningspontaneous} and \cite{ma2025s2rteachingllmsselfverify} explicitly decompose policies into answer generation and verification, demonstrating performance gains from this breakdown.
+We focus instead on the \textit{implicit} policy decomposition driving emergent self-reflection in models like DeepSeek-R1.